alipali737/pen-test-docs/Attacks/Password Attacks.md

 - special character
 eg. `Welcome1` or `Password1` would both satisfy (*uppercase*, *lowercase*, and *number*)

+Its very important to make customers aware of DoS attacks if the domain password lockout policy is overly restrictive and requires admin intervention to unlock accounts manually.

 #### AD - SMB - Credentialed
 ```bash
 crackmapexec smb [ip] -u [username] -p [password] --pass-pol